agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 constrained rather than funding constrained.
 So there are X analyst jobs and X-1 analysts.
 So in essence everyone worthy can get a job and claim the impact of that particular job for himself without factoring in the replaceability.
-Furthermore, If you don't take up the job, the organization might not fill the role for some time.
+Furthermore, if you don't take up the job, the organization might not fill the role for quite some time according to 80k-hours-career-guide.

 >The first reason is that you won’t always be replaced – if you don’t
 >take the job, the organisation might not fill the role for